ARCLeeds/oauth2-proxy-shiny/README.md

     ```

 5. Run `docker-compose up` in the repository to start the services (this will pull down the oauth2-proxy Docker container the first time you run it)

+6. Visit http://localhost:4180, the first time you visit you may be asked to grant the app permission to read your GitHub account details, accept this and proceed.

+7. Experiment with changing the [`emails.txt`](./emails.txt) whitelist file whilst running the app to remove/add your account.